Pediatric Car Seats & Restraints

 Whether disabled or not, restraining children securely in a vehicle is important to protect their safety and prevent injury in the event of a car accident.
 Unfortunately children with disabilities present challenges often which standard off the shelf child car seats can't accommodate.

-There are three different devices that have been effective for transporting disabled kids:
+There are a couple of different devices that have been effective for transporting disabled kids:

 - Specialty car seat.

 Each, as described below, offer solutions for parents of disabled kids to allow them to transport their kids safely and securely.